The region determines the approach.

 Cross-Border Corridors That Require Active Management

-Movements through the Kenya–South Sudan, Kenya–Ethiopia, and Kenya–Somalia corridors require active customs facilitation at every crossing.
+Movements through the Kenya to South Sudan, Kenya to Ethiopia and Kenya to Somalia corridors require active customs facilitation at every crossing.

-East Africa's humanitarian and development corridors cross international borders that each carry distinct customs frameworks, documentation requirements, and clearance timelines.
-The Kenya–South Sudan corridor, the Kenya–Ethiopia route, and the Kenya–Somalia access route are the primary movement channels for programme supplies across the region.
-Each requires pre-clearance documentation, active customs facilitation, and corridor-specific operational knowledge.
+East Africa's humanitarian and development corridors cross international borders that each carry distinct customs frameworks, documentation requirements and clearance timelines.
+The Kenya to South Sudan corridor, the Kenya to Ethiopia route and the Kenya to Somalia access route are the primary movement channels for programme supplies across the region.
+Each requires pre-clearance documentation, active customs facilitation and corridor specific operational knowledge.
 Without these, a border crossing becomes a supply chain delay that the programme absorbs, not the logistics partner.

 Operating Where Access Is Not Guaranteed